nikli2507/Cloud-Computing-Prometheus-Grafana/PROPOSAL.md

     issues.
 Set up Grafana to visualize your monitored applications.
   - Demo: What can you see in Prometheus/Grafana?
 Run a simulation to cause an alert.

-We structured the project into the subtasks below:
+We structured the project into the subtasks below and assigned them to team members:
-  - Installation with Helm
+  - Installation with Helm - Dario, Daniel, Niklas
-  - Configuration
+  - Configuration - Dario, Daniel, Niklas
-  - Application development
+  - Application development - Dario
-  - Expose metrics in the application
+  - Expose metrics in the application - Niklas
-  - Define Alert Rules
+  - Define Alert Rules - Dario, Daniel, Niklas
-  - Setup of Grafana
+  - Setup of Grafana - Daniel

 Our application should create a textual output (e.g. random numbers) on request with vastly differing runtimes to generate every request, or changing periodically.